What are Under Eye Wrinkles?

 Wrinkles can be caused by even the most mundane things, as you can see from the examples cited above.
 Some of them can be controlled such as smiling, frowning, furrowing the eyebrows, squinting and having an overall healthy and balanced diet.
 Other factors like age and environmental factors cannot be controlled.

 Getting wrinkles is about as inevitable as getting old it is bound to happen!
 It is no secret that the skin loses its elasticity or its ability to go back it is the natural state as we get older.
 As worrying as it is, you can take comfort in the fact that there is something that we can do.
 We can start taking good care of our skin as early as possible (like right now) in order to prevent the signs of skin aging and delay the onset of wrinkles.
 The skin is the biggest organ in our body, but it is also one of the most taken for granted.
-Little things like eating more fruits and vegetables, getting enough sleep and drinking lots of water does wonders to the skin if done consistently.
+Little things like eating more fruits and vegetables, getting enough sleep and drinking lots of water do wonders to the skin if done consistently as they are known to combat causes of wrinkles under the eyes.
 These few lifestyle changes are not immediate solutions to wrinkles, but they do help in keeping the skin hydrated and moisturized important steps when it comes to preventing wrinkles.